The world is ageing fast. By 2030, there will be more people over 60 than under 10. Already there are more adults over 60 than children under 5.

 The aim of the Index is both to capture the multidimensional nature of the quality of life and wellbeing of older people, and to provide a means by which to measure performance and promote improvements.

-We have chosen 13 different indicators for the four key domains of Income security, Health status, Education and employment, and Enabling environment.
+We have chosen 13 different indicators for the four key domains of Income security, Health status, Capability, and Enabling environment.

 Domain 1: Income security